 A lean business plan is similar to creating a map with steps laid out to run your business.
 It is favorable compared to a traditional plan because:

-It’s faster: It contains summaries rather than detailed processes in each section of the plan.
-Consequently, making it a simple process that you can complete within minutes—saving you time.
+It contains summaries rather than detailed processes in each section of the plan.
+Consequently, making it a simple process that you can complete within minutes—saves you time.

 Steps to Create a Lean Business Plan

 Now that we have the ‘what’ and the ‘why’ out of the way, let’s take a look at the ‘how’.
-Here are the 5key steps to create the perfect lean business plan for your company:
+Here are the 5 key steps to creating the perfect lean business plan for your company:

 - Lay the foundation for your business plan